espressif/idf-im-cli/README.md

 Download the executable for the suitable architecture.

-it is recomanded to first run the `--help` command
+it is recommended first to run the `--help` command

-Run it and proceed according to instruction in the terminal and you will have IDF installed.
+Run it and proceed according to instructions in the terminal and you will have IDF installed.

-for chinese run it with flag `-l=cn`
+for Chinese run it with the flag `-l=cn`